A theoretical basis for MEV: Blockchain model

-We introduce a formal model for reasoning about MEV.
-Aiming at generality and agnosticism of actual blockchain technologies, rather than providing a concrete contract language we define contracts in terms of their state transitions, as customary in concurrency theory.
-In~\Cref{sec:txscript} we will instantiate this abstract model into a procedural contract language inspired by Solidity, the main high-level language used in Ethereum and other platforms.
-We will use this language to write down examples throughout the paper.
-We stress that all the definitions and results apply to the general model.
+We introduce below a formal model for reasoning about MEV.
+Aiming at generality and agnosticism of actual blockchains, rather than providing a concrete contract language we abstractly model contracts as state transition systems.